trampgeek/moodle-qtype_coderunner/README.md

 Of the currently built-in question types, only the Java questions have not been heavily exercised: they should be regarded as alpha-level (though again most of the code is common to the other question types).

+For security and load reasons, CodeRunner in its present form is not suitable for installing on an institution-wide Moodle server.
+Instead, it is recommended that a special quiz server be set up: essentially just a standard Linux install plus Moodle, CodeRunner and any extra languages required (e.g. Python3, Java).
+A single 4-core server can handle an average quiz question submission rate of about 30 quiz questions per minute while maintaining a response time of less than about 3 - 4 seconds, assuming the student code itself runs in a fraction of a second.

 Administrator privileges and some Unix skills are needed to install Coderunner.